Find out more about Malaysian Borneo’s wildlife and plan your next trip with our virtual travel guide.

 Best places to visit to see Bornean wildlife

-Sepilok, Sabah: go on a treetop guided walk at the Rainforest Discovery Centre.
-Visit Sepilok Orangutan Rehabilitation Centre and the Bornean Sun Bear Conservation Centre to see Bornean orangutans and sun bears.
+Sepilok, Sabah: go on a treetop guided walk at the Rainforest Discovery Centre and visit the Bornean Sun Bear Conservation Centre to see sun bears.

 Tabin Wildlife Reserve, Sabah is considered to be the largest nature reserve in Malaysia.
 Its mineral-rich, mud volcanoes are frequently visited by wildlife.